Office for Nuclear Regulation: Generic Design Assessment process

 However the ACR-1000 and ESBWR were subsequently withdrawn from the assessment for commercial reasons, leaving the EPR and AP1000 as contenders for British new nuclear builds.
 Assessment of the AP1000 was suspended in December 2011 at Westinghouse's request, awaiting a firm UK customer before addressing issues raised by the assessment.

 In 2012 Hitachi purchased Horizon Nuclear Power, announcing intent to build two to three 1,350 MWe Advanced Boiling Water Reactors (ABWR) on both of Horizon's sites.
 The GDA was agreed in April 2013.

 In August 2014 Westinghouse resumed the AP1000 assessment, after Toshiba and ENGIE purchased NuGeneration and announced plans to develop Moorside Nuclear Power Station with 3 AP1000s.
 In November 2016 the ONR noted there was a "very large amount of assessment to complete with issues still emerging".

 On 30 March 2017 the AP1000 successfully completed the GDA process, ironically the day after the designer, Westinghouse, filed for Chapter 11 bankruptcy because of $9 billion of losses from its nuclear reactor construction projects, mostly the construction of four AP1000 reactors in the U.S.

 On 21 September 2015 Energy Secretary Amber Rudd announced that a Chinese designed nuclear power station was expected to be built at Bradwell nuclear power station.

 On 19 January 2017 the GDA process for the Hualong One (HPR1000) started, and successfully finished in February 2022.

 The ABWR GDA process completed successfully in December 2017.

+2020 process update

+In 2020, the GDA process was updated to be more suitable for small modular reactors and advanced nuclear technologies.
+A three step process was introduced: